a-kennedy-develops/react-ts-challenges/README.md

 # TODO

-[ ] Add some advanced challenges
+- [ ] Add some advanced challenges
-[ ] Style the pages to more aesthetically pleasing
 - [X] Add minimal navbar styling
-- [ ] Add better organization / styling for home page
+- [ ] Add better organization/styling for the home page
-- [ ] Add better organization / styling for challenge pages
+- [ ] Add better organization/styling for challenge pages
-[ ] Add toggleable code section for Challenge components, showcasing the code used for the solution
+- [ ] Add toggleable code section for Challenge components, showcasing the code used for the solution

 ## Getting Started